Last updated on January 18th, 2022 at 08:58 am

 As many as 56 percent of scoliosis patients struggle with relationships.
 More than a third become shy or isolated, while one in five defensively avoid others.
 This can lead to “paranoia because you feel like you are being judged for being less than sociable,” says Denise C.

-“Staying indoors alone so much truly does begin to impact your social skills, creating an endless, vicious cycle,” she says.
+“Staying indoors alone so much does begin to impact your social skills, creating an endless, vicious cycle,” she says.

 Having an abnormal body at a time when fitting in is paramount can wreak havoc on a child’s self-confidence.
 Many kids—especially girls—develop body image issues.